lyohonson/web-tests/README.md

 To run tests:
- - On Windows in command line run  "gradle.bat test -Dselenide.baseUrl=BASE_URL"
+ - On Windows in command line run  "gradlew.bat clean test -Dselenide.baseUrl=BASE_URL"
- - On Linux/MacOs in command line run "./gradlew test -Dselenide.baseUrl=BASE_URL"
+ - On Linux/MacOs in command line run "./gradlew clean test -Dselenide.baseUrl=BASE_URL"

 Allure reports will be generated automatically and opened in default browser after build.